-I absolutely love Brantley Gilbert’s songs, the attitude, the sincerity, and the energy reminds me of home in rural NC and his openers are country boys I swear remind me any number of people I grew up with.
+I absolutely love Brantley Gilbert’s songs–the attitude, the sincerity, and the energy reminds me of home in rural NC.
+His opening acts are country boys who I swear remind me any number of the people I grew up with.

 Chase Bryant and Aaron Lewis were just as awesome.
-They all reminded me normal guys who you could hang out with, drink beer, and share laughs and few “hey, y’all what this” moments with.
+They all reminded me of normal guys who you could hang out with or drink beer, share laughs and few “hey, y’all watch this” moments.
 As an Army veteran, who is married to an Army veteran and who has a daughter in the military, I appreciate Brian, Chase, Aaron and Brantley’s shared respect for our military.
 It just makes their music sound sweeter to my ears.

 Then there was DJ Hish who was mixing and mashing the music before the show started and between sets as the already excited crowd waited for BG to take the stage.
 He had the crowd on their feet singing and dancing.
 There was never a dull moment at this concert.

 Brantley took the stage with new music, new sets, and more energy.
-It was as always as great show.
-Brantley not only tells his stories through his music he also takes time to impart wisdom on the crowd when people make unwise decision.
+It was, as always a great show.
+Brantley not only tells his stories through his music he also takes time to impart wisdom on the crowd when people make an unwise decision.
 Like when security breaks up a fight and has to escort those individuals outside.
 Brantley reminds the crowd to “Take It Outside” not only through his song, but through his story telling abilities which are just as impressive.

 After the concert, I got the opportunity to meet Brantley.
 My daughter and I met him a few years ago when he was in SC, but what was different about this meeting was his dad was there.
 His dad is hilarious.
-To me that was the highlight of the evening.
-The conversation was real, full of laughs made me want to just hang out.
+For me, hanging out with BG’s dad was the highlight of the evening.
+The conversation was real and full of laughs.
 I enjoyed the conversation so much that when the time came to have my picture taken with Brantley I asked if his dad could be in the picture too.